-Before you register for classes your first semester at BYU should should seek the advice of the transfer credit coordinator, who will also become your academic advisor for the remainder of your degree program at BYU.
-This faculty member will help you customize your schedule to meet your needs and optimize your progress toward graduation.
+Before you register for classes your first semester at BYU should should seek the advice of the academic adviser, who will also become your advisor for the remainder of your degree program at BYU.
+Your advisor will help you customize your schedule to meet your needs and optimize your progress toward graduation.
 For additional information, please see the transfer students page.

 What courses does Chemical Engineering offer, and when are they offered?